-Updated March.
-9, 2014.
-Following our all-faculty collective bargaining forum held on Jan.
-31, attendees discussed the data from our fall quarter campaign.
-Over 135 faculty conversations were conducted and guild cards were collected by our UFE members.
+Throughout the fall and winter quarters, over 135 faculty conversations were conducted and guild cards were collected by our UFE members.
 During the campaign, 70% of the TESC faculty provided feedback.

 Issues emanating from this data informed our bargaining forum preparations.
 These topics included: adjunct equity, faculty professional development, compensation, workload, meeting professional responsibilities (i.e. teaching partners and core) and dual career accommodation policies.

 Collective bargaining began on March 3, 2014.
-We reviewed ground rules for the process.
-We will continue negotiations on March 9.
 Stay tuned to your stewards for updates as the team engages in this important work in behalf of the faculty.

 Grace Huerta, UFE Communications.